Curriculum

 Modern Foreign Languages (MFL)

 French is taught regularly to ensure progression and skills development.
 Although MFL is a cross-curricular subject, children are taught specific skills and vocabulary in dedicated French lessons.
-Visiting specialists will also occasionally provide additional input in to MFL sessions.
-Pupils learn vocabulary linked to a range of themes such as greetings, jobs, space etc.

 Developing Citizens for a 21st Century Britain

 We believe that a core purpose of any educational establishment should be to enable pupils to become valued members of their community and effective citizens, able to make a valuable contribution to the world in which they live.
 As a result of our beliefs, we have established a wider range of provision designed to fulfil this philosophy.
-Brief descriptions of some of our provision are given below.

 Practical Skills